getnikola/plugins/v8/plantuml/README.md

 This plugin converts [PlantUML](https://plantuml.com/) files.

-The default configuration will output all `*.puml` files found under the `pages` dir as SVG files.
+The default configuration will output all `*.puml` files found under the `plantuml` dir as SVG files.

 Developed against PlantUML version 1.2020.24.
 Probably works with some earlier versions.